Bricktech2000/Notes/notes/conventional math notation.md

 - $-$ is used for both subtraction and range
 - $+$ is used for both addition and concatenation
 - $=$ is used for both equality and assignment
-- $.$ are used for decimal points and versioning
+- $.$ is used both as a decimal point and for versioning

 also see <https://whystartat.xyz/wiki/Main_Page> &mdash; Terramorpha